MultiSafepay/docs/content/accounting/api-reconciliation/_index.md

     - /business/accounting/transactions-api-endpoint/
 ---

-The transactions API endpoint returns details about transactions in your account.
-You can use it to automate business operations like reconciliation and gain insights into your transactions.
+The transactions API endpoint returns details about your transactions.
+You can use it to automate business operations such as reconciliation and gain insights into your transactions.

 See API reference – [Retrieve transactions](/api/#retrieve-transactions).

 Common uses include:

 {{< details title="Overview of all transactions" >}}
-**Use case:** I want a complete overview of all transactions in my MultiSafepay account.
+**Use case:** I want a complete overview of all my transactions.

 **Parameters:** You can use the optional parameters above to filter the transactions returned as required.